 But the real roots of curtain walls lie much more deeply within the fabric of not only architecture but even within the very psyche of the massive societal renaissance, transforming the world during that time (late 19th century) , which eventually blossomed into the modernist movement.
 During this intellectually tumultuous time, thinkers and philosophers rejected the certainty of enlightenment thinking and any religious beliefs.
 Modernism promoted the recurring critique of previous traditions and beliefs in various fields, advocating self-consciousness and experimentalism while incorporating individual expressions of humanism a.k.a what it means to be human.
 In short, modernism emphasized on improvement of the human condition (the user).

 How the origin of the curtain wall is related to this broad movement?
-Curtain walls are symbolic of modernist experimentalism as for the first time architects and engineers toyed with the idea of doing away with traditional load bearing walls continuing since antiquity , which heavily reduced the flexibility of occupancy and focused more on the structure than the users .
-Instead, they started to experiment with beam and column structures which offered unprecedented flexibility of occupancy; for the first time a building could have multiple functions suited to changing needs of users.
+Curtain walls are symbolic of modernist experimentalism as for the first time architects and engineers toyed with the idea of doing away with traditional load-bearing walls since antiquity, which heavily reduced the flexibility of occupancy and focused more on the structure than the users.
+Instead, they started to experiment with beam and column structures which offered unprecedented flexibility of occupancy; for the first time, a building could have multiple functions suited to the changing needs of users.

 Anatomy and Installation of the Curtain Wall

 Typically a curtain wall system comprises a spectrum of facade design.
-The various infill panels that can be used are various kinds of glass, aluminium or other light-weight metals, stone veneer, fiber-reinforced plastic, aluminium composite panel, louvers or vents and GI fabricated “jaali’s”.
+The various infill panels that can be used are various kinds of glass, aluminium or other light-weight metals, stone veneer, fibre-reinforced plastic, aluminium composite panels, louvers or vents and GI fabricated “jaali’s”.

 These panels of curtain walls transfer the load back to the primary structure of the building as well as provide thermal insulation to it.
 They add to a stronger visual impact of the building but at the same time need regular maintenance and cleaning.